KSaubhagya/Module_Management_System/README.md

 🚀 Features
 🔑 Role & Permission Management

--Admin – Full authority over the system (add, update, delete, view all).
+-Admin – Full authority over the system (add, update, delete, view all modules).
 -Academic Head – Responsible for course & module creation, management, and controlled publishing.
 -Teacher – Can view syllabi for assigned courses.
 -Student – Can view syllabi related to their enrolled courses.